-When it comes to learning magic, there are a plethora of different ways to learn, all with different advantages and disadvantages.
-In this modern day and age though, I find a combination of all of the following gets me the best results.
+When it comes to learning magic, there are a plethora of different ways to learn, all with various advantages and disadvantages.
+In the modern-day and age that we live in, though, I find a combination of all of the following gets me the best results.

-Today’s post is a bit different to what I usually do.
-I like to try and find a question that I have either asked other magicians, or have been asked myself and answer it in a way that I hope is informative and interesting, without giving too much away.
+Today’s post is a bit different from what I usually do.
+I like to try and find a question that I have either asked other magicians or have been asked myself and answer it in a way that I hope is informative and interesting, without giving too much away.

 This is always an interesting topic for me.
 In my short time alive on this planet I have seen magicians do incredible things with animals, having grown up watching magicians such as Lance Burton produce an endless stream of doves from nowhere and always enjoyed the performances.
 Siegfried and[...]

 In essence, there is no difference between these three.
-However, what is different is the mentality behind them and the magician who performs them.
+However, what is different is the mentality behind each of these vague, all-encompassing terms and the magician who performs them.

 There are quite a few different ways to answer this question, but I’ll give you the main breakdown in this article, and I’ll have a second run at this tomorrow!

 One.
-Yes, you heard me, just one; at least to start with.
+Yes, you heard me, just one; at least to start with on your journey.
 The temptation is always to think you need to learn as many as possible so you can show an endless stream of magic effects one after the other for your friends.
 This will have the opposite effect to what you are hoping to[...]

-Yes and no. As far as I am concerned though, Magic is absolutely real.
-It really just depends on how you define magic.
+Yes and no. As far as I am concerned, though, Magic is real.
+It just depends on how you define Magic.

-This is a difficult question to answer.
-It really depends on you as a person and how you learn best.
+Answering this question is not as simple as a quick yes or no. It depends on you as a person and how you learn best.

-“As a magician I promise never to reveal the secret of any illusion to a non-magician, unless that one swears to uphold the Oath in turn.
-I promise never to perform any illusion for any non-magician without first practicing the effect[...]
+“As a magician, I promise never to reveal the secret of any illusion to a non-magician, unless that one swears to uphold the Oath in turn.
+I promise never to perform any illusion for any non-magician without first practising the effect[...]

 The short answer is no. A longer answer is that it can be, but learning any skill has certain hurdles you have to get over, magic just has those hurdles in some different places to other art forms.